martinszeltins/app-scaffolding/README.md

 The app will be running at [http://localhost:15319/](http://localhost:15319/)

+**Known issues**
+There seems to be a bug with Vue router 4 where it doesn't render nested components on router.push()

 **Change scaffold variables**

 Search for all "scaffold" variables and change them to your liking.